Ring Ring (ABBA song): History

-Reception and other versions
+Reception

 Though "Ring Ring" did not get the opportunity to represent Sweden in the 1973 Eurovision Song Contest, the subtitled Swedish version ("Bara Du Slog En Signal") performed very well on the Swedish charts, giving ABBA their first No. 1 hit.
 The English version fared almost as well, peaking at No. 2 in Sweden, Norway and Austria, and reaching the Top 10 in the charts of the Netherlands, South Africa and Rhodesia (now Zimbabwe).
 On the official South African year-end chart for 1974, "Ring Ring" placed 13th and its successor "Waterloo" finished 14th.
 It topped the charts in Belgium, becoming the first of 16 No. 1 hits for ABBA there.
-"Ring Ring" was the group's first release in the UK in October 1973, but failed to chart, selling only 5,000 copies. in 1973 the single won a gold record in Sweden for selling 100,000 copies.
+"Ring Ring" was the group's first release in the UK in October 1973, but failed to chart, selling only 5,000 copies.
+In 1973 the single won a gold record in Sweden for selling 100,000 copies.
 In Scandinavia the single has sold 200,000 copies.
-A remixed version of the song, with saxophone by Ulf Andersson, was later described by Carl Magnus Palm as having a "superfluous saxophone overdub and leaden sound".
-This version reached No. 32 in the UK in July 1974, with "Rock'n Roll Band" issued on the B-side.
-The remix later hit No. 7 in Australia.
-A second remixed version, based upon the one that had been released in the UK, was included as a bonus track on the original North American release of the Waterloo album.
-A German-language version of the song was also recorded but failed to chart in West Germany.
-A Spanish version was also recorded (with lyrics by Doris Band), but was not released until the 1993 CD compilation Más ABBA Oro in selected countries, and internationally on the 1999 edition of ABBA Oro: Grandes Éxitos.
+The first Australian pressing of "Ring Ring" peaked at number 92.